 How to work out the ideal sleep time for you personally

-There’s a big difference between 6 and 10 hours, especially as the years roll by.
+There’s a big difference between six and ten hours, especially as the years roll by.
 So it’s useful to work out how much sleep you personally need.
 And that means considering two questions:

 But is six hours enough to work efficiently and be in a good mood all day?
 Or does it turn you into a coffee fiend or a grumpy thing like me?

 Keep a manual sleep diary